zyskarch/pytestarch/DEVELOPMENT.md

 5. Update existing doc strings and documentation.
 6. Add doc strings for newly added public functions and methods.
 7. Add doc strings for complicated "private" functions and methods.
+8. Add high level documentation for new features.